 Check the EXIF metadata using XnView MP

-Here are the steps for editing a photo’s timestamp with XnView MP.
+Here are the steps to change photo date with XnView MP.

 - Select the thumbnail of the image ( don’t double-click)